skarnes20/Skarnes20.Ado/README.md

 - TestPlan (list testplans and multiselect delete)

 ## Disclaimer
-Made for my personal use, without focus on robustness and quality.
-Feel free to use, but then at your own risk.
+Made for my personal use, without focus on ux, robustness and quality.
+Feel free to use, but at your own risk.
+No guaranties :-)

+## Developers
+This is a simple .NET MAUI project learning cross platform development.
+Demonstrate MVVM pattern using Community Toolkit and support different ux for Phone, tablets and desktops.
+Also show simple storage by using preference and secure storage for access token.

 ## Screenshots
 ### Phone